Diabetes Life Insurance Cover

 Here are some key points to consider:

-• Critical illness cover does not generally include diabetes, as it is not always classified as a life-threatening illness.
+• Critical illness cover generally does not include diabetes, as it is not always considered a life-threatening illness.

 • Some insurers may consider late-onset type 1 diabetes as a critical illness condition.